Zegalur/ats-prime-gen/docs/call_n.md

-# How to make sure that function is called n times (in ATS)
+# How to make sure that function is called consecutively n times (in ATS)

 Suppose, we need to have a function `loopN(n,func)` that must call `func(0)`, `func(1)`, ..., `func(n-1)` consecutively.

-In ATS, is it possible somehow formally specify that `func` actually will be called n times, starting from `func(0)` then `func(1)` and so on?
+Is it possible somehow formally specify that `func` will be called n times, starting from `func(0)` then `func(1)` and so on?
 (Ideally, without any overhead)

-What types `func` and `loopN` then should have?

-The answer is - it is possible!
+The answer is - yes, it is possible!

 ## First Try

-First naive idea is to use `dataprop` like this:
+First naive idea is to use `dataprop`:

 ```ats
 dataprop CALL (int, int) =